Batgirl: Yeah, what's yours?

 - The girls live in a Retro Universe patterned after the mid-20th century despite taking place in the 2000s.
 When the Professor imagines that his girls are normal kids instead of superpowered ones, it's shown that he gave them old-fashioned names to fit with the aesthetic of the show: Bertha, Beatrice, and Betty.

 - Beast Boy from Teen Titans finds his given name, "Garfield", to be an Embarrassing First Name.
 This is most likely due to its association with Garfield.
-Beast Boy, however, predates the cat by several decades.
+Beast Boy, however, predates the cat by several years.

 - Zig-zagged thoroughly in real life - popular names go through often erratic cycles, and one generation's hip names become the next's outdated names, who usually either come up with their own names or revive others from older generations.
 The name "Amy", for instance, was very popular in the mid-19th century (like Amy March) before slipping in the early 20th century.
 Then, around The '50s, the now uncommon name quickly caught on again, becoming a top-ten name in The '70s.
 Then, as those Amys started having their own kids around The '90s and the Turn of the Millennium, the name fell again, which it continues to do to this day.
 This article delves further into the phenomenon.

 - There's also a lot of it that's dependent on country - for instance, in the US, some Victorian style names like Alfie and Florence are thought of as thoroughly outdated, while they're very popular for babies in the UK.

-- Most of the causes of of Wacky Americans Have Wacky Names is a result of this trope being in force.
-Because of the huge multicultrual nature of the United States, its not uncommon for immigrant parents to name their born in the USA children after traditional names from the home country, or traditional American names (or what they think are Traditional American Names), then the child giving their kids more "normal names" and then the kids giving their children "traditional cultural names".
+- Most of the causes of Wacky Americans Have Wacky Names is a result of this trope being in force.
+Because of the huge multicultural nature of the United States, its not uncommon for immigrant parents to name their born in the USA children after traditional names from the home country, or traditional American names (or what they think are Traditional American Names), then the child giving their kids more "normal names" and then the kids giving their children "traditional cultural names".
 Not to mention the country's propensity for "Pop Cultural Naming" as a trend in names may come from a name used in a popular work of fiction or famous actor.
 Popular boys' names are also generally less prone to changes than popular girls' names.
 In some cases, given the person's age and their name, you can guess what their parents enjoyed.
 Kids named "Shane" (a variant of Sean) are often the children of fans of Cowboy films, "Clark" might be related to comic fans, and "Megan" saw a spike after the name was used in Mr. Mom.